PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ### API usage example with Postman

 [Postman](https://www.getpostman.com/) is a multiplatform GUI application for creating API calls.
-PPMS allows you to export swagger documentation into Postman and easily import it in Postman.
+PPMS allows you to export swagger documentation and easily import it to Postman.
 Depending of what you want to work with, you can import given swagger docs:
 * [Apps](https://raw.githubusercontent.com/PiwikPRO/PPMS-PublicDocs/master/platform/authorized_api/apps/index.json)
 * [Users](https://raw.githubusercontent.com/PiwikPRO/PPMS-PublicDocs/master/platform/authorized_api/users/index.json)